huynhnhathao/job_recommender/README.md

 ## Personalized PageRank

 The key idea is using the teleportation probability to *bias toward the context nodes.* For example, if a user search for jobs using a keyword, first we will find all jobs, employers that match the keywords, then we'll use  PageRank on our network, but this time we'll set the teleportation only on those context nodes(the results) and the target user node.
-By doing this, we bias the searching results toward the user node and his neighbors, since if the random walker have to comeback to the user node multiple times, the probability of the random walker to visit the user's neighbor nodes will be increased, thus biasing the results ranking towards the user node.
+By doing this, we are biasing the searching results toward the user node and his neighbors, since if the random walker have to comeback to the user node multiple times, the probability of the random walker to visit the user's neighbor nodes will be increased, thus biasing the results ranking towards the user node.

 User can choose which skills he has, then the search results respond to him will *bias toward these skill, expertise.*

 ## Discussion

-The network we describe above is called heterogeneous network, because it has many different node types and edge types.
+The network we described above is called heterogeneous network, because it has many different node types and edge types.
 In fact, there is a(probably better) way to solve our problem, which is called *SocialRank algorithm*, which was designed just to rank nodes in a heterogeneous network as ours.
 But here we use a simpler approach which only use Personalized PageRank to rank nodes.
 If you are interested in this, you can take a look at [Ranking in heterogeneous social media | Proceedings of the 7th ACM international conference on Web search and data mining](https://dl.acm.org/doi/10.1145/2556195.2556254).

 ## References